 Rethink Your Diet

-Re-evaluating your diet may also help control body odors related to menopause.
+Re-evaluating your diet may also help control body odors related to perimenopause and menopause.
 The first rule of thumb is to stay hydrated, because sweat can have a stronger smell when your body lacks water.9 Take stock of the foods you eat as well, and consider eating things that contain magnesium, as these may help reduce stress and anxiety as well as promote better sleep (all things that could contribute to a reduction in sweating).10 Zinc-rich foods can also be helpful and include things like oysters, tofu, chicken and yogurt.
 Magnesium-friendly foods include spinach, pumpkin seeds, tuna, brown rice, and almonds.
 Also, you may want to limit foods that tend to release compounds through the skin that can affect body odor, like red meats, garlic, and onions.11

 What About Supplements?

-Some women find that taking supplements can help reduce sweat-inducing menopausal symptoms like hot flashes and night sweats.
+Some women find that taking supplements can help reduce sweat-inducing perimenopause and menopause symptoms like hot flashes and night sweats.
 Black cohosh is a popular herb for treating hot flashes; researchers believe it works by binding to estrogen receptors or stimulating serotonin receptors.12 Red clover and evening primrose oil are also taken by some women to control changes in body temperature, although no official studies have concluded that these remedies are effective.13 Be mindful of supplements containing black cohosh, red clover and evening primrose, however, if you’re looking to avoid potential hormonal side effects, as these herbs are known as phytoestrogens (meaning they may have estrogen like properties and may act like a hormone in the body).
 Also remember, to always check with your healthcare provider first before trying any new type of supplement.

 Applying an antiperspirant—which blocks sweat glands—may help reduce sweating, and some types even contain antibacterial properties to help reduce the bacteria that causes odors.
 Extra strength deodorants can also help.
 14 Prescription strength antiperspirants and Botox injections into the sweat glands are more aggressive options you can consider.15 And if you need an on-the-go solution, a great option is to stash cleansing wipes in your car or purse for a quick, skin-centered cool down, as needed.16